National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Onboarding {#sec-story-onboarding}

-As is typical for access to patient data outside your own institution, institutional participation in N3C requires legal be put in place.
+As is typical for access to patient data outside your own institution, institutional participation in N3C requires legal agreements.
 The initial time investment is higher for an N3C investigation compared to most, but project-specific work tends to go faster.
-System access generally requires your institution to sign a Data Use Agreement with N3C, and even with strong institutional support this can takes several months in legal and administrative channels.^[On the other hand, hundreds of institutions have already done so.
+System access generally requires your institution to sign a Data Use Agreement with N3C, and even with strong institutional support this can takes several months in legal and administrative channels.^[On the other hand, hundreds of institutions have already done so;
-You can check the list at <https://covid.cd2h.org/duas>, and more detail about this process is covered in @sec-onboarding-enclave-access]
+check the list at <https://covid.cd2h.org/duas>.
+This process is described in @sec-onboarding-enclave-access.]

 Yet after clearing that first (tall) hurdle for your site, data access for each specific project takes only a week or two to be processed by the N3C Data Access Committee.
 That's a remarkably short time considering the scale of available data.
 It's likely quicker than initiating a project based on a single EMR from your site, and much quicker than accessing EMRs from 70+ sites individually.